AMWA-TV/bcp-005-01/README.md

 ## Why does it matter?

-- Receivers associated with physical devices providing EDID need to present their capabilities to Controllers
+- Receivers associated with Outputs that provide EDID need to present its contents to Controllers

 ## How does it work?

-- Defines physical devices associated with Receivers as Sinks which may have EDID
 - Describes how each EDID section is translated into Receiver Capabilities
 - Gives recommendations regarding taking certain EDID sections into account